jtang766/Moon/_posts/2019-04-23-bike-share-in-toronto.md

 </figure></center>

-Looking that most common venues within each cluster we are can characterized the clusters based on types of venues.
+Looking that most common venues within each cluster we are can characterized the clusters based on the types of venues.

 - Cluster 1 has wide range of categories in most common venues and 2nd common venue, mostly **Food and Experiential Venues**.
 - Cluster 2 only has coffee shop as the most common venues thus will be labeled as **Coffee Shop Venues**.